daimonie/airflow-dbt-training/presentation/day_two.md

 * Not every model needs a schema entry.

 * You usually write `schema.yml` for:

   * Models that are **final outputs**, **shared with others**, or **tested**.
-  * Tables that show up in dashboards, or feed reporting layers.
+  * Tables that show up in dashboards or feed reporting layers.

-* What a `schema.yml` brings:
+* `schema.yml` outputs:

-  * Column-level tests (like `not_null`, `unique`, etc.)
+  * Column-level tests (like `not_null`, `unique`, etc.).
-  * Documentation for interactive lineage and team onboarding
+  * Documentation for interactive lineage and team onboarding.
-  * Exposure in `dbt docs` and lineage graphs
+  * Exposure in `dbt docs` and lineage graphs.

 * Don't worry about writing complete descriptions now.

-  * Focus on meaningful tests and clarity where needed.
+Instead, focus on building meaningful tests and adding clarity.

 ---